 Communicable disease is any infectious disease that can be transmitted from person to person, animal to person, or animal to animal.
 The goal of the Health Department is to stop the spread of these infections through public education, disease surveillance, and implementation of control measures.
 Information on specific disease can be found at the Center for Disease Control website.

 The novel-coronavirus is a new respiratory disease.
 The outbreak began in China is caused by a virus known as the 2019 Novel Coronavirus.
-(2019 nCoV) .
-Current symptoms include mild to severe respiratory illness with a fever, cough, and difficulty breathing.
-Currently the public health threat is low.
-Those who have traveled to China are most at risk as are those who have had contact with those travelers.
-For more detailed information click on the links below.
+(2019 nCoV).
+Symptoms include mild to severe respiratory illness with a fever, cough, and difficulty breathing.
+Visit our Covid-19 page here.

 Foodborne Illness Clinical Investigation